 That number doesn’t get you very far in some of the country’s biggest cities, where the income needed to pay the average rent can easily reach six figures.
-It’s not surprising, then, that so many millennials are pessimistic about their chances of surpassing the living standards that their parents’ generation enjoyed.
+It’s not surprising, then, that so many millennials are pessimistic about their chances of surpassing the living standards that their parent’s generation enjoyed.

+As a result, millennials’ debt levels are keeping them from forming households and buying property.
+In fact, even when you disregard student debt, the picture isn’t particularly rosy.
 According to U.S. Census Bureau data, the median earnings for full-time workers age 18 to 34 were $35,845 in 1980.
 By 2000 the same cohort was earning $37,355.
 For the period of 2009-2013, however, full-time workers between 18 and 34 had median earnings of just $33,883.

 Tips for Saving for Retirement

 - It can be difficult to know where to start planning for retirement, especially if you’re playing catch-up on saving money.
 Working with a financial advisor can be a great first step and finding the right advisor doesn’t have to be hard.
 SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals , get started now.

 - Start saving and building wealth as early as possible.
 The sooner you start saving for retirement, the more you can reap the benefits of compound interest.